lemeur/Limesurvey-Plugin-ConfirmByEmail/README.md

 * multiple email templates for each survey (not limited to the participant's notification, the basic and detailed admin notification from the core feature)
 * destination email addresses can be taken from the response (usable for open-surveys with no auto-registration or no allow-save enabled)
 * destination email addresses are EM expressions and thus can depend on the participant's answers (this enables email routing based on the response)
-* if the destination email addresses list (semi-column separated list) contains no valid email address, no email is sent making the confirmation conditionnal with EM expressions
+* if the destination email addresses list (semi-column separated list) contains no valid email address, no email is sent.
+This makes it possible to add relevance conditions to confirmation emails.
 * it is possible to attach some files from file-upload questions.
-As it is setup using an EM expression, all kind of logic is supported to select which file to upload and in which context.
+As it is setup using an EM expression, conditions are supported to select which file to upload or not.

 __Not implemented in this plugin:__
-* there is no possibility to attach a static file (not taken from the survey)
+* there is no possibility to attach a static file which would not be uploaded in a file-upload question

 ##Installation
 Simply copy the `ConfirmByEmail` directory and its content to your `plugins/` directory.